thi-ng/umbrella/packages/color/tpl.readme.md

 // }

 // 10 cool reds, w/ 10% hue variance
-[...colorsFromRange(RANGES.cool, [0, 0.8, 1], { num: 10, variance: 0.1 })]
+[...colorsFromRange("cool", { num: 10, base: hsv(0, 0.8, 1), variance: 0.1 })]

 // generate colors based on given (weighted) textual description(s)
-// here using named CSS colors, but could also be HSV tuples [...colorsFromTheme(
+// here using named CSS colors, but could also be or typed colors or raw LCH tuples [...colorsFromTheme(
     [["warm", "goldenrod"], ["cool", "springgreen", 0.1]],
     { num: 100, variance: 0.05 }
 )]

 // theme parts can also be given in the format used internally
-// note: base colors are always in HSV
 // all keys are optional (range, base, weight),
 // but at least `range` or `base` must be given...
 [...colorsFromTheme(
     [
         { range: "warm", base: "goldenrod" },
-        { range: RANGES.cool, base: [0, 1, 0.5], weight: 0.1 }
+        { range: COLOR_RANGES.cool, base: hsv(0, 1, 0.5), weight: 0.1 }
     ],
     { num: 100, variance: 0.05 }
 )]